Dharmapriya Dias: Personal life

-Theatre career
+Career

 Just after advanced level, he started to act in stage dramas.
 He acted in a stage play together with his fellow school leavers and the drama was selected for the final stage of State Drama Festival as well.
 His talents were polished under the direction of Sri Lanka's renowned artists such as Bandula Vithanage, K. B. Herath, Jayalath Manoratne, Rajitha Dissanayake, Thumindu Dodantenna and Chamika Hathlawaththa.

 His maiden stage drama direction came through Saadaya Marai Salli Hamarai.
 The drama reached a box office success within two years having run more than 200 shows.
 The drama also won several awards at the State Drama Festival, 2015 for the categories of best actor, actress, and state manager.
 The final show before the break was staged on 20 November 2016.
 The drama won the awards for Best Actor, Best Actress and Best Stage management at the 2015 Sri Lankan State Drama Festival.
 He won the best Set Designer Award at the state drama festival for Daasa Mallige Bangalawa co-directed by Ruwan Malith Peris, and Kalana Gunasekara.
 He is also the set designer of his own productions such as: Gahanu Vada Arabathi aka Lysistrata, Sadaya Marai Salli Hamarai, Mama Nevei Vena Kenek, Julius Ceaser, as well as Jayalath Manoratne's Lokaya Thani Yayak, and Rajitha Dissanayake's plays Siriwardena Pawula, Sihina Horu Aran, Bakamuna Veedi Basi.